 While Amazon owns both companies, Blink and Ring are quite different positioning and prospects.
 Both are worth considering if you’re looking to set up security cameras in your home.
 But it’s likely that one system might suit you better than the other.

 In this article, we select and compare blink outdoor camera and ring stick-up camera.
-By the end of this piece, you can learn each brand and model blink points, and understand why Amazon owns these brands with similar pricing.
+By the end of this piece, you can learn each brand and model blink points.
+And also you can understand why Amazon owns these brands with similar pricing.

 - Camera and Audio

 To most people, the initial impression of Blink Outdoor is that it gets a big improvement over the Blink XT2.
 XT2 was Blink’s wire-free indoor/outdoor model released before Blink Indoor and Outdoor hit the scene.
 We notice that their versatility and appeal in small spaces.
 It’s as well as a wire-free design that allowed us to install the cameras basically anywhere.

 The Ring Stick Up Cam is much sleeker than Blink outdoor camera.
 It is not attractive and not installation-friendly.
 It’s mostly due to the rather large battery that’s popular with Ring’s products.
 In terms of exterior design, Blink is certainly the winner.

 Camera and Audio

 Blink Outdoor camera records 1080p resolution video and a 110-degree horizon with a 72-degree vertical field of view.
 We can say nighttime recording quality is good and it’s reasonable at this pricing point.
 But it definitely could be improved.
 The audio recording is somewhat better on Blink and it’s a 2-way speaker.
 But there’s a lag that is similar with other brands in this pricing range.